 On second thought, strike this 5th reason why Chromebooks are the best devices to take on vacation.
 I don’t want to encourage mixing business with leisure.
 Work-life-vacation balance is what VacationCounts is all about, so do try your best to leave your work at the office and your life at home.
 You’ll be happy you did!

 OK there are at least 4 awesome reasons why Chromebooks are ideal for traveling on vacation.
 For computers and electronics I often do my research in-store and read reviews online, but shop at Amazon to get the best price.
 I know I’m getting a good deal and I know it will arrive quickly.
 Shop via my partner links to check out the wide range of Chromebooks and support VacationCounts in the process.

 Will you need to access your bank accounts, securely stored documents stored in the cloud, or to login to sensitive sites while away from home?
-Using a public WiFi connection comes with hacking risks and encrypting all your Internet traffic can help protect your sensitive data while traveling.
+Using a public WiFi connection comes with hacking risks.
+Encrypting all your Internet traffic can help protect your sensitive data while traveling.
 I don’t want to have to deal with any of my online accounts becoming compromised while away from home.
 That’s not what embracing the vacation mindset is all about.

 Take a look at my recommended VPN service ExpressVPN which had all the global security features I was looking for at a competitive price.
 The most important reason I chose them is because they post detailed instructions on how to install the VPN settings on a Chromebook.